cldwalker/machinetag.js/README.markdown

 * $.hideMachineTags(): Assuming text of selector elements are machine tags, replaces them with a hidden namespace and predicate and visible value.
 The hidden fields can be toggled visible with
   $.toggleHiddenMachineTags().
+* $.machineTag(): Parses a machine tag into its namespace, predicate and value parts.

 jquery.machineTagTree.js provides the following methods: